ethereum/web3.py/docs/contracts.rst

     Call a contract function, executing the transaction locally using the ``eth_call`` API.
 This will not create a new public transaction.

-    This method behaves the same as the :py:method::`Contract.transact` method, with transaction details being passed into the first portion of the function call, and function arguments being passed into the second portion.
+    This method behaves the same as the :py:meth:`Contract.transact` method, with transaction details being passed into the first portion of the function call, and function arguments being passed into the second portion.